stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 To install Node.js on macOS, use [Homebrew](http://brew.sh/).

-To install Node.js on Linux, use the [package repositories](https://github.com/nodesource/distributions) that are maintained by   [Nodesource](https://nodesource.com/).
+ If you use a Linux system that supports snaps for your development work, such as the Ubuntu desktop, you can install the [Node.js snaps](https://nodesource.com/blog/announcing-node-js-snap-linux-users/) that are maintained by [Nodesource](https://nodesource.com/).
+Otherwise, use the [Nodesource package repositories](https://github.com/nodesource/distributions).

 A standard Node.js installation provides you with: